sbmlteam/libsbml/src/bindings/matlab/README.txt

 Windows
 -------

-A precompiled version of the Windows .dll file is available; you should not need to follow these instructions in most circumstances.
+A precompiled version of the Windows .mexw32 file is available; you should not need to follow these instructions in most circumstances.

 Start a Windows command shell.